MarcoRavich/OV-AudioDelossifier/README.md

 To install Tensorflow with GPU-support, please follow the instructions from the tensorflow website.

 It is recommended to use a virtual environment such as venv or conda.

-## Training

-1. Copy some uncompressed audio files (*.wav or *.flac) to the /training-data/uncompressed folder
-2. Set the Mp3BitRate and other configurations in audio_config.py
-3. Delete the corresponding weights-file in /models when you want to train from scratch
-4. Run audio-train.py

-This repository comes with pre-trained models for some typical mp3-bitrates.

 ## Inference (delossify files)